PyO3/pyo3/guide/src/free-threading.md

 ## Supporting free-threaded Python with PyO3

 Many simple uses of PyO3, like exposing bindings for a "pure" Rust function with no side-effects or defining an immutable Python class, will likely work "out of the box" on the free-threaded build.
-All that will be necessary is to annotate Python modules declared by rust code in your project to declare that they support free-threaded Python.
+All that will be necessary is to annotate Python modules declared by rust code in your project to declare that they support free-threaded Python, for example by declaring the module with `#[pymodule(supports_free_threaded = true)]`.

 At a low-level, annotating a module sets the `Py_MOD_GIL` slot on modules defined by an extension to `Py_MOD_GIL_NOT_USED`, which allows the interpreter